View All 1844 Seated Liberty Quarter

 Description

 The 1844 (O) Proof Seated Liberty Quarter is a proof quarter struck at the New Orleans Mint, part of the Seated Liberty Quarters 1838-1891 series.
-With a mintage of only 1, this is an extremely rare issue.
-The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Robert Ball Hughes and Christian Gobrecht.
-Struck in 90% silver, 10% copper, 24.3 mm in diameter.
+With a mintage of 1, this is an extremely rare issue — the lowest mintage among 4 mint variants, representing only less than 1% of total production.
+The obverse features Liberty seated on a rock, holding a pole surmounted by a Phrygian liberty cap in her left hand and a shield inscribed LIBERTY in her right and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Minted during the age of Jacksonian democracy and the rise of the common man, as new branch mints opened in Charlotte, Dahlonega, and New Orleans.
+As a proof issue, this coin was struck multiple times on specially prepared polished planchets using polished dies, producing mirror-like fields and frosted design elements prized by collectors.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Struck in 90% silver, 10% copper, weighing 6.68 grams, 24.3 mm in diameter, with a reeded edge.
 Cataloged as PCGS #85407.
-The Seated Liberty Quarter ran from 1838 to 1891 with multiple subtypes defined by obverse modifications: No Motto (1838-1865), Arrows and Rays (1853), Arrows only (1854-1855), Motto added (1866-1891), and Arrows again (1873-1874).
-Carson City issues (1870-CC through 1891-CC) command strong premiums.
-The 1873-CC "No Arrows" is a great rarity.

 External References